amygorgon/didtyronzil/docs/index.md

 - [Security & privacy considerations](./security-privacy.md)

-## Protocol
+## Self-Sovereign Identity Protocol

-The Tyron Self-Sovereign Identity Protocol, based on smart-contract technology to solve the issue of DID scalability, describes the [DID Method](#did-method) and the cryptographic information to instantiate, deploy and manage the DID smart contract that has the user as its owner.
-As an SSI protocol, it is non-custodial - the user is in control of their Decentralized Identifier.
-The Tyron SSI Protocol's goal is to make the DID smart contract smarter while keeping it as simple as possible.
+The Tyron SSI Protocol solves the DID scalability issue by implementing the .tyron smart contracts.
+The protocol provides the cryptographic information to instantiate a Self-Sovereign Identity (ssi.tyron smart contract) which manages upgradable versions of the Decentralized Identifier (did.tyron smart contract).
+The user is the contract owner.
+The protocol is non-custodial - the user must show control of their Zilliqa private key for the Self-Sovereign Identity to process their transaction.

 - [Protocol default parameters](./protocol-parameters.md)
-- Smart contracts:
+- Smart-contract implementations:
       - [DID.tyron: The Decentralized Identifier Smart Contract](./smart-contracts/didc.md)
       - [init.tyron: The SSI Initialization & DNS Smart Contract](./smart-contracts/init.tyron.md)